 - Output profiles and calibration settings are not selectable. - You cannot view calibration measurements (curves) or print a test page. - You cannot export or import measurement data.
-You cannot import the calibration target. - Only the EFI spectrophotometer is supported as a measurement method, with a single patch layout.
-ColorCal is not supported.
+You cannot import the calibration target. - Only the EFI spectrophotometer is supported as a measurement method, with a single patch layout, and provides more accurate calibration.